puma/puma.io/README.md

     $ gem install jekyll
     $ jekyll --serve

+To update the list of contributors, install the dependencies and then run the rake task:

+    $ bundle install
+    $ rake update:contributors

 ## License

 Puma is copyright 2011 Evan Phoenix and contributors.
 It is licensed under the BSD license.